Manger, Norway

-Manger is a village in Alver municipality in Vestland county, Norway.
+Manger is a village in Alver Municipality in Vestland county, Norway.
 The village lies in the central part of the island of Radøy, along the Radfjorden.
-The village of Bøvågen lies about 10 km to the northwest and the village of Sæbø lies about 10 km to the southeast.
+The villages of Bøvågen and Haugland lie about 10 km to the northwest and the village of Sæbø lies about 10 km to the southeast.

-The 1.07 km2 village has a population (2019) of 1181 and a population density of 1104 PD/km2.

-Manger was the administrative center of Radøy municipality from 1964 until its dissolution in 2020 (when it was merged with Alver).
-Before 1964, the village was the administrative center of the municipality of Manger which existed from 1838 until 1964.
 Manger Church is located in the village.

+The 1.05 km2 village has a population (2025) of and a population density of 1088 PD/km2.

+History

+From 1838 until 1964, the village of Manger was the administrative center of the old Manger Municipality.
+Then after a municipal merger, the village became the administriative centre of the newly-created Radøy Municipality which existed from 1964 until its dissolution in 2020 when it became part of Alver Municipality.